zhrispineda/Settings-iOS/README.md

 As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal purposes.

-## To Do
-- Basic data saving and retrieval.
-- Complete missing views.

 ## Disclaimers
 - All assets such as icons and images are not my own in any way.
 - This app is a recreation of Apple's own apps and designs for learning purposes only.